-We provide psychology, counselling and mental health occupational therapy services to people in later life experiencing psychological and emotional difficulties specifically associated with ageing or age-related needs.
-We also provide therapy to younger people, who may be presenting with an age-related mental health problems.
+We provide psychology, counselling and mental health occupational therapy services to people in later life registered with a Salford GP, experiencing psychological and emotional difficulties specifically associated with ageing or age-related needs.

 Who can be referred to us?